akshay2302/ML_Project8/README.md

-EDA and Prediction on Pima Indian Diabetes
+EDA and Prediction on Pima Indian Diabetes.